caltty/personal/README.md

-# Go-LDAP/AD demo
+# Argon Auth
-This is a sample demo to show how integrate ldap api within go to connect a AD or other LDAP server.
+This is a sample module to show how to integrate ldap api within go to connect a AD or other LDAP server.

+In future, it might extend to other form of authenticatin (which might not be in the scope), such as:
+- database
+- oauth
+- tbd

 ## Archtecture
 ```
-- go-ldap-demo
+- argon-auth

   - server (go)
     - ldap-client